 News NYC schools get more cursive writing instruction "You can't read the Declaration of Independence without learning cursive," State Assemb.
 Nicole Malliotakis said.
 Photo Credit: iStock By Ivan Pereira email@example.com @IvanPer4 Updated February 16, 2017 5:29 PM Print Share fbShare Tweet Email It’s a blast from the past.
 The city’s Department of Education revealed that it began giving schools the option to teach cursive handwriting to pre-K to fifth graders this year.
 Assemb.
 Nicole Malliotakis (R-Staten Island) said the department enacted the policy after she discussed the matter with city and state education officials when she found out that students had not been taught it for 20 years.
 “You can’t read the Declaration of Independence without learning cursive,” she said.
 “This is an essential skill that can’t be lost.”
 Although the cursive training is optional, Malliotakis said Schools Chancellor Carmen Fariña has been urging principals to bring back the curriculum and most of those administrators have agreed.
 The DOE wouldn’t comment on how many schools have adopted the cursive classes.
 “We’re focused on providing schools with the best instructional resources, and we’ve already released two resources this year for schools to teach cursive and print handwriting,” the agency said in a statement.
 Currently, cursive instruction isn’t mandatory statewide, however the assemblywoman isn’t considering a bill to change that rule.
 “I do believe it’s better to do it administratively.
 It’s easier that way,” she said.
 By Ivan Pereira firstname.lastname@example.org @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.